axelpale/genversion/README.md

   - `2` if the version module is found but needs a refresh.
 This exit code can occur after version increment or when the version module formatting has changed.
 Also, if a version module is found but is not made by genversion, the command will exit with this exit code.

 The command with `--check-only` does not produce any output by default.
 Use `-v` to increase its verbosity.

+### -f, --force

+Force rewrite of possibly pre-existing file at the target path.
+Otherwise genversion will rewrite the file only if it looks like it was created by genversion.

 ## Node API